Sulaf Al-Shaikhly has a unique immigration story. She was born in New York, then moved to Iraq at age 6.

 “The end result is I have more confidence.
 I know that if I ever need to change again, I will be able to recreate myself.
 Once you’ve done it a few times, you become more sure of yourself,” she says.

 “There’s always that part, when you grow up somewhere else and your life has a different path than you expected, where you miss aspects of what you left.
 At the same time, after years [have] passed by and you have re-established your life and your connections, your view changes and you embrace your new life.
 It’s always difficult at the beginning to accept leaving your life behind and starting over.
-Life keeps changing, so I try not to get stuck on one way or pursuing just one goal.
+Life keeps changing, so I try not to get stuck pursuing just one goal.
 I continue to grow and learn things that interest me in various fields.
 The more skills and experiences you have, the wider the range of pathways you can pursue.”